dougbradbury/spree_braintree_cse/README.md

 Example
 =======

 Just add spree_braintree_cse to your Gemfile and encryption will be enabled.

-       gem 'spree_braintree_cse'
+Since rubygems.org is not allowing new gems to be posted at the moment, use the git url for this gem.

+       gem 'spree_braintree_cse', :git => 'https://github.com/dougbradbury/spree_braintree_cse.git'

+You may have to add the following to your rails config.

+       config.assets.precompile += %w( store/braintree-1.1.1.min.js)

 Copyright (c) 2013 [Doug Bradbury], released under the New BSD License